 How bright will the comet get after that?
 Estimates of Comet ATLAS’s peak brightness range from magnitude +2 to -6 during perihelion or closest approach to the sun, but please know that many comets fizzle and never reach their expected brightnesses.
 We will have to wait and see.

 How close to our planet will the comet come?
 The celestial visitor will pass at a huge distance, at some 72,610,769 million miles away (116,855,706 km).

 Comet C/2019 Y4 (ATLAS) will pass very close to the sun, and thus may disintegrate before becoming bright enough to be seen with the unaided eye.

 It will pass at some 23,517,819 miles (37,848,261 km) from the sun, which is closer to our star than Mercury’s elliptical orbit (about 36 million miles or 57.9 million km on average).

 Calculations by NASA/JPL indicate Comet ATLAS takes some 6,025 years to complete an orbit around the sun.
 Observations show it has a similar orbit to the Great Comet of 1844, which suggests that Comet ATLAS may be a fragment of the same 1844 comet.

 Will Comet C/2019 Y4 (ATLAS) provide a good show or just fizzle out?
 Let’s keep a close eye on it, just in case!
 Bookmark this article, as we’ll provide updates and new photos when we can …

-Bottom line: Recently discovered Comet C/2019 Y4 (ATLAS) isn’t bright enough to see with the unaided eye … yet.
-But it’s getting brighter.
-Will it provide a good show or fizzle out?
+Bottom line: Recently discovered Comet C/2019 Y4 (ATLAS) appeared bright.
+Many hoped it would become bright enough to see with the eye alone.
+But in early April the comet began to fizzle.